Anujdwi/demo/README.md

 # demo
-Hi its a demo repo.
+Hi its a demo repo.we'll practice git here.